hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-verifier.md

             </td>
             <td>
-                This PR is to housekeep the repository, including updating the dependencies and Hyperledger Fabric used in the integration tests and updating documentations.
+                This patch adds the information about maintainers in the repository.

+Resolves #22

+Signed-off-by: Taku Shimosawa
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-08-22 23:46:30 +0000 UTC
+        Created At 2022-09-08 00:39:18 +0000 UTC
     </div>
 </div>